Metamorphosis (manga): Characters

-Saki's "boyfriend", which tricked Saki into an illusion of loving him, and eventually turning her into a puppet of his will, and manipulating her into a drug-addicted prostitute.
+Saki's "boyfriend", who tricked Saki into an illusion of loving him, and eventually turning her into a puppet of his will, and manipulating her into a drug-addicted prostitute.

 Publication

-Henshin was first serialized in Japan in Comic X-Eros from 26 July 2013 to 26 March 2016.
+Henshin - Emergence was first serialized in Japan in Comic X-Eros from 26 July 2013 to 26 March 2016.
 It was later published in tankōbon format on 31 May 2016, and a paperback version was published on 30 June 2016.
 It was published in English as Metamorphosis by FAKKU digitally on 27 October 2016 and physically in February 2017; a hardbound edition subtitled "Hard Edition" was announced at Anime Expo 2022 and released at Anime Expo 2024.

 Reception

 Reviewers have described Metamorphosis as highly depressing and disturbing to read, albeit while also praising the storyline and editorial quality.
 The Manga Sanctuary staff reviewer was more critical, criticizing the sex scenes for seemingly serving no purpose except to be transgressive, and questioned the value of the work, failing to see any underlying message or moral.

 Some manga artists have created derivative works based on Metamorphosis.

+The depressing nature of the ending led readers to create an alternate ending in which Saki is saved by Josuke Higashikata and Okuyasu Nijimura from the JoJo's Bizarre Adventure series.